 Follow , , , , , , , , , ,

-Oh, though this is exciting.
+Oh, but this is exciting.

-In some-more new years, Scorsese has collaborated some-more mostly with Leonadro DiCaprio, Gangs of New York (2002), The Aviator (2004), The Departed (2006), Shutter Island (2010), The Wolf of Wall Street (2013), and, again, The Audition (2015).
+In more recent years, Scorsese has collaborated more often with Leonadro DiCaprio, Gangs of New York (2002), The Aviator (2004), The Departed (2006), Shutter Island (2010), The Wolf of Wall Street (2013), and, again, The Audition (2015).